How it Works

 New to Online Learning?

 Within this section, we've tried to answer some basic how to questions.
 In an online environment, it's also good to understand when to do certain things.
 Perhaps more importantly is knowing why people behave online the way they do.
-So we've tried to blend all three types of information to give you a good orientation to this new way of learning.

 No, it's not "the same"